RyderBlues/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React allows us to dynamically display data on a webpage and also allows us to update that data without completely reloading the webpage.

 1. Describe component state.

+React components can have one or multiple states that store information relevant to the component.
+When a state changes the component will rerender itself.

 1. Describe props.

+Props allow us to pass data throughout multiple components without having to save the data in multiple places.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side Effects are anything that effects something outside of the function currently running.
+A side effect can cause a component to render different outputs depending on what is being input.
+Side Effects may need cleanup if they are causing memory leak.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.